PrestaShop/prestashop.github.io/news/_posts/2016-06-16-module-development-changes-in-17.md

 The Product page and the Modules page are the only two pages that have been rewritten using Symfony, and they still work fine with pre-1.7 modules -- albeit with a necessary design adaptation, as happened in all major version of PrestaShop before, only this time we provide a UI Kit to help developers easily have a consistent style for their module screens.

-The whole PrestaShop 1.7 back office has its designed based on the UI Kit.
+The whole PrestaShop 1.7 back office has its design based on the UI Kit.
 This UI Kit was built so that designers and developers can create interfaces which are consistent in style with the administration interface.

 Check its reference documentation here: http://build.prestashop.com/prestashop-ui-kit/<br/>
 Check its code here: https://github.com/PrestaShop/prestashop-ui-kit